tilburgsciencehub/website/content/building-blocks/analyze-data/non-parametric-tests/introduction.md

 ## Types of non parametric tests
 Now that you know the characteristics of your sample, you can accordingly choose the most appropriate non parametric test

-### Binomial test
+### Binomial Test
-If you are dealing with a binary data with a nominal measurement scale, binomial test is the most appropriate test.
+If you are dealing with a `binary data` with a `nominal` measurement scale, binomial test is the most appropriate test.
 It answers the question: "Is the observed outcome significantly different from what we would expect by a random chance?"; such as: Testing if a coin is fair, testing if a an election outcome favours the Republican or the Democrats, etc.

 Check out the building block on the binomial test [# I'll add link here] to learn how to use this test on R and how the formula works mathematically.

-### Chi-squared goodness of fit
+### Chi-Squared Goodness of Fit
-Another test you can use with a binary and nominal data is the chi-squared goodness of fit.
+Another test you can use with a `binary` and `nominal` data is the Chi-Squared Goodness of Fit.
 It tests whether a significant difference exists between an observed number of outcomes falling in each category and an expected number based on the null hypothesis (which we call the goodness-of-fit)

 Check out the building block on the chi-squared goodness of fit [# I'll add link here] to learn how to use this test on R and how the formula works mathematically.